Skip to content

 The chance of an abscess occurring can increase during winter as the hoof is continually expanding and contracting with weather conditions, potentially trapping in bacteria1.
 Signs of an abscess could include a sudden onset of severe lameness, or if an abscess has been forming over some time it may burst, often at the coronet band (where the top of the hoof wall meets the skin).
 If you’re concerned that your horse may have an abscess speak with your farrier or vet for advice.

-A winter hoof issue you may face with your horse is ‘snowballing’.
+Another winter hoof issue you may face with your horse is ‘snowballing’.
 This is where snow becomes packed into the horse’s hoof, leaving them walking on a solid frozen mass.
 Slushier and dry snow won’t compact well and is more likely to fall away from the foot, however, be extra cautious in more dense and wet snow, as snowballing is more likely to occur.

 Removing these frozen masses can be difficult, however by taking the following precautions you can help prevent them forming:

-Removing shoes: Wet snow meeting the cold metal of your horse’s shoes can cause the snow to freeze and therefore compact as ice.
+Wet snow meeting the cold metal of your horse’s shoes can cause the snow to freeze and therefore compact as ice.
 If you’re reducing your ridden work over winter, you may want to talk to your farrier about whether having your horse’s shoes removed would be appropriate.
 Monitor how your horse is coping and if you have any concerns, contact your farrier.

-Protective barrier: Applying petroleum jelly or hoof oil around the inside of the shoe and the sole of the foot helps to create a barrier and may prevent the snow freezing in your horse’s hoof.
+Applying petroleum jelly or hoof oil around the inside of the shoe and the sole of the foot helps to create a barrier and may prevent the snow freezing in your horse’s hoof.
 This will likely only have an effect for a short period as the petroleum jelly or oil will eventually wear off.

 References